jonmellman/blog/content/posts/2019-08-14---Friend-Hackathons.md

   - "Hackathon"
 ---

 Last Wednesday, my friend Micah and I had a friend-hackathon where we worked together to create paper-thin and velocity-sensitive drum pad MIDI controllers.
 This non-technical post explores some of my thoughts and learnings on the friend-hackathon concept.
-This post will focus more on some recent thoughts on friend-hackathons.

-There will be an accompanying post on the actual technical details of this project, in case you want to make your own VeloPads.
+If you want to make your own VeloPads, see the accompanying post on the actual technical details of the project.

 ## Friend-hackathon?
 Did you make that up?